 As well as being a professional DJ, Lulu is also an academic and journalist.
-She has recently completed a PhD in Sociology at Goldsmiths, and has written for a range of publications, from Jockey Slut and The Face through to The Independent and The New Statesman.
-Music has always been a central passion for Lulu, and a background in the music industry –not just writing about music but managing artists, record labels and promoting events – has helped shape Lulu’s career as a DJ.
+She has a PhD in Sociology at Goldsmiths, and has written for a range of publications, from Jockey Slut and The Face through to The Independent and The New Statesman.
+Her academic work is soon to be published through Routledge and Palgrave Macmillan.
+However, music has always been a central passion for Lulu, and a background in the music industry –not just writing about music but managing artists, record labels and promoting events – has helped shape Lulu’s career as a DJ.

-Lulu’s musical repertoire is varied and eclectic, boasting disco, nu-disco, classic house, 80s electro, soul, funk, reggae, hip hop and R&B. Her sets are malleable for the client’s requirements.
+Lulu’s musical repertoire is fun, varied and eclectic, boasting disco, nu-disco, classic house, 80s electro, soul, funk, reggae, old school hip hop and R&B.